pnakis/ortho_fcn/README.md

 7) Enter the desired grounder size
 8) Rectify the image pressing the "Orthorectification" button

+Intrinsic and Exterior parameters can be also be given manualy from the Manual Input menu

 Examples of the above data structures can be found in the Data folder